leandrolanzieri/cg635-clock-generator/CONTRIBUTING.md

         $ git clone git@gitlab.desy.de:leandro.lanzieri/cg635-clock-generator.git
         $ cd cg635-clock-generator

-2. You should run:

-        $ pip install -U pip setuptools -e .

-    to be able to import the package under development in the Python REPL.
+2. Install the project and its dependencies using `uv`:

+        $ uv sync --all-extras

+    This will create a virtual environment, install all dependencies (including development dependencies), and make the package available for import in editable mode.

-3. Install `pre-commit`\_:
+3. Install `pre-commit`:

-        $ pip install pre-commit
-        $ pre-commit install
+        $ uv run pre-commit install

     `cg635-clock-generator` comes with a lot of hooks configured to automatically help the developer to check the code being written.

 ### Implement your changes

-1. Create a branch to hold your changes (for this you need an account on gitlab.desy.de and developer rights):
+1. Create a branch to hold your changes:

         $ git checkout -b my-feature